damilola-i/damilola-i/README.md

 <a href="https://linkedin.com/in/damisimisola"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate, Cybersecurity Analyst (SOC Tier 1) with a profound interest in protecting systems, analyzing threats and responding to threats with precision.
-This repository showcases my Cybersecurity projects, tools  and sklls built from continuous learning and hands-on practice.
+This repository showcases my Cybersecurity projects, tools  and skills built from continuous learning and hands-on practice.

 ## Objective